 - Other hazard/disaster related disciplines

-Eligible programmes also include an MBA with a Major in risk management and/or insurance or a related field.
+- MBA with a major in risk management and/or insurance or a related field

-The scholarships are valued at a maximum of US$40,000 each (for extra-regional universities) or $20,000 (for regional universities) and are specifically for those applicants who would have gained admission to a Masters level programme or an MBA programme fitting the eligibility criteria presented above.
+Online programmes are also eligible for these scholarships.
+Eligible online programmes include two-year part-time programmes.
+The scholarships are specifically for those applicants who have gained admission to a Masters level programme or an MBA programme fitting the eligibility criteria presented above.

-Preference will be given to individuals seeking to attend eligible regional universities and persons with supporting nominations from publically-funded (government) national and regional agencies whose mandates are specific to risk management, disaster management, meteorology, engineering or environmental management.
+Preference will be given to persons with supporting nominations from publicly-funded (government) national or regional agencies whose mandates are specific to risk management, disaster management, meteorology, climate change, engineering or environmental management.

 In the event that the CCRIF scholarship does not cover the total cost of attendance for a specified programme of study, the candidate will be required to demonstrate the availability of support funding to cover the entirety of the programme being considered.

-- Students are expected to achieve academic excellence and are required to ensure that grades are at least a Merit grade.
+Recipients are expected to achieve academic excellence and are required to ensure that grades are at least a Merit or B grade.

-- A report on academic performance will be required upon completion of each semester of academic study.
+A report on academic performance will be required at select times within the academic programme.

 * Denotes a mandatory field - your submission will not be accepted until all such fields are complete.